FSynchro/UsefulScripts/LGSM AddonOns/MaintenanceScript/Readme.md

 chmod +x maintenanceScript.sh and throw it in a cron every 15 minutes (not sooner or this script will overlap every time!)

 That should do it.

+It could be that not all dependencies are mentioned in this guide, install them as needed.